argentini/Argentini.Enigma/README.md

 Additionally, characters in the source string that do not exist in the cipher character set are kept as-is in the enciphered text.
 For example, if you encipher a string with line breaks they are maintained in-place in the enciphered text since neither the classic 26 letter character set nor the 95 character ASCII set contain line break characters.

-Note that by simply using the full 95-character ASCII character set the cipher strength will be exponentially better than the original machine even without additional rotors or other configuration, and should meet modern quantum-resistant cryptography needs.

 ## Performance

-**The emulator is FAST!** When using the full 95-character ASCII character set, a large 800KB text string takes about 1 second to encipher.
+**The emulator is FAST!** When using the full 95 character ASCII character set, a large 800KB text string takes about 1 second to encipher.
 Typical text sizes encipher in a few milliseconds.

+## Cipher Strength

+The physical machine modified with a plug board provided 150 trillion possible settings combinations for the 26 letter character set.

+So by simply using the full 95 character ASCII character set the cipher strength will be exponentially better than the original machine, even without additional rotors or other configuration, and should meet modern quantum-resistant cryptography needs.

+## Examples

-## Unit Tests
+### Unit Tests

 The included units tests show basic usage across various configurations and verify the code as working properly.
 They're also a great way to qucikly see the *Enigma Machine* in action!

-## Examples

 ### Example 1: Historical Presets

-It's easy to create a new virtual Enigma Machine and encipher your own text by using one of the provided presets based on historical machine configurations:
+It's easy to create a new virtual Enigma Machine and encipher your own text by using one of the provided presets based on one of the provided historical machine configurations:

 - Commercial Enigma (1924)
 - Wehrmacht and Kriegsmarine (1930)